rubymonsters/testing-for-beginners/source/02-testing/01-output.md

-If you think back to the exercise to define a method `leap_year?` in the [Ruby for Beginners](http://ruby-for-beginners.rubymonstas.org/exercises/methods_1.html) book, a leap year is [defined](https://en.wikipedia.org/wiki/Leap_year#Algorithm) as pseudo code like so:
+If you think back to the exercise to define a method `leap_year?` in the [Ruby for Beginners](http://ruby-for-beginners.rubymonstas.org/exercises/methods_1.html) book, a leap year is [defined](https://en.wikipedia.org/wiki/Leap_year#Algorithm) in pseudo code like this:

 ```
 if (year is not divisible by 4) then (it is a common year)